Day 4 – Sunday 3rd June

 This was the start of one of those “surprise” moments…

 First of all, the younger son had a t-shirt – of which he was rightly proud – covered with Normandy Veteran pin badges.
-Then they showed us a notebook that they had started with the signatures of the various veterans that they had met – both ones that had visited them & also who they had chatted to across Normandy… including our old friend Albert Figg who they’d met the previous year on Hill 112!!
+Then they showed us a notebook that they had started with the signatures of the various veterans that they had met.
+This contained both ones that had visited them & also who they had chatted to across Normandy.
+Included was our old friend Albert Figg who they’d met the previous year on Hill 112!!

-M & Mme Cosnefroy then showed us around their property, pointing out the marks made by bullet holes in the walls of the building.
+M & Mme Cosnefroy then showed us around their property, pointing out the bullet holes in the walls of the building.

-They also showed us some rusty wire cutters that they’d found in their grounds as well as a rifle bullet & the tail fin from a British 3″ mortar shell!
+They also showed us some rusty wire cutters that they’d found in their grounds.
+Also a rifle bullet & the tail fin from a British 3″ mortar shell!

 Unfortunately, I didn’t get a colour photo, but Mme Cosnefroy gave me a black & white photograph.
-It obviously wasn’t just “our” chaps that theft their names everywhere!
+It obviously wasn’t just “our” chaps that left their names everywhere!

 231 Brigade Memorial